-Place value is a concept that can be a bit challenging for our students.
+Place value, teen numbers and ten and some more are all concepts that can be a bit challenging for our students.
 But when you use giant base ten manipulatives, it makes a challenging skill a bit easier.
-When I saw these giant tens blocks used for subtraction at I’m Just Saying I knew it would make a perfect (AND SIMPLE!) introductory base ten lesson!

 First, I cut the squares that I would need to make the tens and ones.
 I cut my squares 5 inches by 5 inches.

 Next, I taped the squares together to make a tens unit.
 I did not overlap the pieces but simply taped them edge to edge.
 This prevents any flapping or drooping.

 Finally I added some fun eyes and a smile to make place value peeps!
 The eyes and mouth aren’t necessary but they’re funny and we laugh and when we laugh we learn more!